MF42-DZH/GT4S2RC/README.md

 Tested using GHC 9.10.1, but you can probably take the code and port it to something less academic (lol).

-To run with GHCi, run `ghci SpecIIData.hs`, and use `bruteForce "[USERNAME]"` to try and bruteforce a list of prize cars for randomizer.
+To run the program, execute `runghc SpecIIData.hs`, and input a username to try and bruteforce a list of prize cars for randomizer.
+You can also compile it into a program with GHC, using `ghc -main-is SpecIIData SpecIIData.hs`, then run it as you would a normal executable.

+Car viability metric list provided by TeaKanji.